itoufiq314/ultimate-linux-guide-by-Abhishek-Veeramalla/07-process-management/README.md

 ### Managing Processes
 - `kill PID` – Terminate a process by PID
 - `pkill processname` – Terminate a process by name
-- `kill -9 PID` – Force kill a process
+- `kill -9 PID` –  kill a process by Forcefully
 - `pkill -9 processname` – Kill all instances of a process
 - `kill -STOP PID` – Stop a running process
 - `kill -CONT PID` – Resume a stopped process